 This summary highlights some of the information contained in this prospectus and does not contain all of the information that may be important to you.
 You should read this entire prospectus and the documents to which we refer you before making an investment decision.
 You should carefully consider the information set forth under "Risk Factors" beginning on page 10 of this prospectus and the other cautionary statements described in this prospectus.
 In addition, certain statements include forward looking information that involves risks and uncertainties.
 See "Cautionary Statement Regarding Forward-Looking Statements."
 The information in this prospectus with respect to our estimated proved reserves as of December 31, 2007 and 2008 has been prepared by independent reserve engineering firms or by our internal reserve engineers, as applicable, in accordance with the rules and regulations of the SEC applicable to fiscal years ending before December 31, 2009.
-The information in this prospectus with respect to our estimated proved reserves as of December 31, 2009 has been prepared by our independent reserve engineering firms, in accordance with the rules and regulations of the SEC applicable to fiscal years ending on or after December 31, 2009.
+The information in this prospectus with respect to our estimated proved reserves as of December firms, in accordance with the rules and regulations of the SEC applicable to fiscal years ending before prepared by our independent reserve engineering firms, in accordance with the rules and regulations of the SEC applicable to fiscal years ending on or after December 31, 2009.
 Certain operational terms used in this prospectus are defined in "Annex B: Glossary of Natural Gas and Oil Terms."